jssteinberg/config/README.md

 Requires neovim v. > 0.5 and [packer](https://github.com/wbthomason/packer.nvim) (though there is a file for plugins through [paq](https://github.com/savq/paq-nvim) as well)...

----

-This neovim config tries to be as functional as needed for modern web development (I currently develop mostly using Svelte), but as lightweight and 'vim way' as possible.

-Philosophy:
+### Config philosophy

+- **Functionality** as needed for programming 'the vim way'.
 - **Light**.
 Utilize the terminal together with vim, unless certain functionality is more practical to add to vim.
 Generally avoid bloat.
 Avoid plugins that replaces what vim already does, or that does unnecessary things (there's no statusline plugin).
 - **Lua** for config and plugins is used as far as possible unless certain functionality requires otherwise.
 - **Vim** default keymappings, commands and 'the vim way' are utilized and built upon.
 Not a new Mnemonic keymapping system for instance---avoid implementing to many mappings.
 Commands for rarer use cases don't need to be mapped (native commands are good to know).
 Prioritize plugins that extends, improve and/or ease learning the vim way somehow.
 Avoid plugins that tries to make vim resemble another 'worse' editor.

+*This neovim config tries to be as functional as needed for modern web development (I currently develop mostly using Svelte), but as lightweight and 'vim way' as possible.*

 ### Plugins